What Is a Sports Hernia?

 A sports hernia is a painful condition of the groin predominantly arising with athletic activities.
 The term sports hernia is a misnomer as there is no true hernia.
 It is the result of repetitive athletic activity that leads to damage of the soft tissues and nerves in the groin.
-While more common in the professional athlete, it has been discovered to also occur in the weekend recreational athlete.
+While more common in the professional athlete, I is common to also occur in the weekend recreational athlete.

 History